-Research has found that mental illnesses are often influenced by similar root causes, including biological factors, like genetics, environmental issues, family history, and an exposure to trauma .
+Research has found that mental illnesses are often influenced by similar root causes, including biological factors like genetics, environmental issues, family history, and exposure to trauma .
 It’s also important to note that mental illness is not the result of one singular factor and that there is often a combination of many factors that increase a teen’s susceptibility to mental illness.

 Mental illness is a serious concern among teenagers, with studies showing that 1 in 5 teenagers between the ages of 13-18 has or will develop a mental health condition .
 Furthermore, 50% of all lifetime cases of mental health conditions begin by age 14 .
-Greater understanding of the impact of mental illness among teenagers can help parents be aware of potential red flags that may indicate their child could be struggling.
+A greater understanding of the impact of mental illness among teenagers can help parents be aware of potential red flags that may indicate their child could be struggling.

 Overlapping Bulimia and Depression

 Among the concern about mental illness among teenagers are overlapping conditions that can exacerbate symptoms and worsen the overall health of a teenager.
-One common example of this is the occurrence of both bulimia nervosa, an eating disorder, along with depression.
+One common example of this is the occurrence of bulimia nervosa, an eating disorder, along with depression.
 These two separate mental health conditions can often occur and develop together.